Flowey0622/ELEC0088-SNS/README.md

 ## Chatbot_Oracle

-This directory includes server and client programs, as well as the program responsible for prediction, Oracle_ML_Model.py.
+This directory includes server and client programs, as well as the program responsible for prediction, Oracle_ML_Model.py. app.py includes that connection between dialogflow and server.
+This file has conversation and prediction.
+Also there is a function for dialoflow webhook in Google Cloud.
+There are two file that call 'app.yaml' and 'cloudbuil.yaml', they include running method for app.py and Cloud Build respectively.

 ## DateSets